timc3/netgrowl/README.rst

 netgrowl.py
 ===========

-This is a very simple script for sending Growl messages using Python to a Growl listner.
+This is a very simple script for sending Growl messages using Python to a Growl listener.

-It doesn't depend on any other library, simply uses Python.
+It has no dependancies except Python.
+It has been tested with Python 2.6.*

 The original authors are listed within the file.